 Is UMBC still hosting on-campus events and tours?

 All in-person events and tours are suspended for the remainder of the spring semester.
-We are actively working to create opportunities for you to engage with our admissions team online and to get you the information you need.
-We encourage you to review our Campus Visit and Events page for updates, as well as ways to explore campus virtually.
+We have created opportunities for you to engage with our university virtually to help get you the information you need.
+We encourage you to review our Campus Visit and Events page for new offerings, as well as ways to explore campus virtually.

 Can I still mail documents related to my application or enrollment to UMBC?